Vinicius2m/Vinicius2m/README.md

 - 🙋‍♂️ I'm 21 years old and based in Fortaleza, Ceará, Brazil

-- 📖 I started studying full stack web development in May 2021 through the course (bootcamo) offered by Kenzie Academy Brasil, after a year I completed the developer training and gained a lot of experience.
+- 📖 I started studying full stack web development in May 2021 through the course (bootcamp) offered by Kenzie Academy Brasil, after a year I completed the developer training and gained a lot of experience.
 I currently work as a full stack developer at Devnology with new technologies like NextJS and Flutter.

 #### Technologies seen so far:
  - HTML, CSS, JavaScript, TypeScript;